mirage335/aftermarket_8kX_hinge/README.md

 https://cad.onshape.com/documents/fc37eacb99e7b11e2a322105/w/a07aab2718f48f7bca448c96/e/941ae8a6d26472d6f4b638b7

 User 'mirage335' is expected to have needed the MAS strap to lower to a somewhat further angle than most users - apporximately 159deg which may have been slightly lower due to 3D printing tolerance at the time.
 Consequently, angles useful to others are expected to fall between 157deg-161deg with possible outliers at 155deg (provided by Pimax plastic hinges) or 163deg (expected to be rarely desirable).
+Further experiments have shown these initial values may be 2deg less due to manufacturing tolerances of the original hinges that were printed vertically with detachable support.

 Emboss font used is from '/usr/share/fonts/truetype/dejavu/DejaVuSansMono-Bold.ttf' (typical installed directory/file) , or similar, as specified in CAD model.